UAI-BIOARABA/saaki-app-encuestas/README.md

 ## 📖 Description

-This repository contains an Android application used in the **Saaki project**.
-People who interact with the **Unitree G1** robot will complete these surveys, allowing us to analyze the impact that this robot has on people.

-The app will be used **locally and internally** within the project on a single device, meaning the collected data will not leave that device.
+This repository contains an experimental Android application developed within the context of the Saaki project, intended exclusively for testing and preliminary evaluation purposes.

+It is not a final version and is not intended for use in real, production, or clinical environments.

+The included content (questions and answers) has been created based on existing surveys, for illustrative purposes only and without validation for clinical or scientific use.

+The application is designed for local and internal use, running on a single device without any external data transmission.
+However, this repository does not guarantee compliance with the legal, security, or data protection requirements necessary for production use.

-Additionally, the application will only be available in **Basque and Spanish**, which will be the supported languages.
-The documentation inside the code, including comments, will also be written in one of these languages.
+The development has been carried out in Basque and Spanish, which are the only available languages.
+Internal documentation and code comments may be written in either of these languages.

 This README describes the features of the application and **how to reproduce the survey app environment** on another machine.